FAQ’s: Zululand Endangered Species Monitoring Project

 - Meals eaten in restaurants / takeaways etc. on “time off” (this is only included in case the opportunity presents itself)

 Depending on where you are buying them from, average prices here are as follows: Takeaway hamburgers are about ZAR45, a coca-cola is about ZAR15, a beer will cost around ZAR15, drinking water is about ZAR20 for 5 litres, and a chocolate bar is about ZAR10.
+All project teams will have also some Wildlife ACT merchandise for sale (ZAR cash ONLY, no card payments), of which ALL profit generated goes to our Species Emergency Response Fund.

 Q: What do you mean by “Priority Species”?